RoastSoftware/roaster/www/README.md

 =====
 This folder holds the frontend code, `roasterc`, for the roast.sofware website.

-The file structure follows the standard React + Webpack structure.
+The file structure follows the structure for MVC-pattern together with Mithril and webpack.
 TypeScript is used instead of JavaScript.
-The `dist` folder holds the minified JavaScript and the `src` folder holds the TypeScript code using the React framework.
+The `dist` folder holds the minified JavaScript and the `src` folder holds the TypeScript code using the Mithril framework.
 An example file structure:

 ```